Rocky (singer): 2016–2018: Debut with Astro and early solo activities

+2019–2021: Solo activities and acting debut

+In 2019, Rocky self-composed one of the tracks from Astro's sixth EP, Blue Flame, titled "When the Wind Blows".

 Rocky was also one of the composers for the group's special single "No I don’t" which was released in June 2020.
-On June 24, 2020, Rocky was announced to be the solo MC for the Chinese Korean Wave Program Idol Coming to Work (爱 豆 上班 啦).
-The show promotes the Hallyu wave to China-wide market.
+On June 24, 2020, Rocky was announced to be the solo MC for the Chinese Korean Wave Program Idol Coming to Work.
 On September 29, 2020, Rocky's first OST entitled "Shiny Blue" was released for the web series Dok Go Bin Is Updating.

 On April 5, 2021, his composition entitled "Our Spring" was released as a track in Astro's second full studio album — All Yours.
-Rocky appeared as a competitor named 'Undutiful Child Cries' in MBC King of Mask Singer on its 305th and 306th episode which aired on May 2 and May 9, 2021, respectively.

 On May 23, 2021, Rocky's self-produced music video for "Our Spring" was released.
-Rocky participated from raw video footage collection to post-production of the aforementioned music video.
-Rocky was credited as a lyricist and composer for "7Days Tension"—a promotional single by the girl group Weeekly which was released on May 28, 2021, for the eyewear brand Davich.
+Rocky was credited as a lyricist and composer for "7Days Tension" by the girl group Weeekly.

-On October 14, 2021, Fantagio confirmed that Rocky was cast in the web drama Hyangjeon of Youth, based on the South Korean classic literature 'The Story of Chunhyang'.
-Rocky will play a modern version of Lee Mongryong.
-On October 28, 2021, Rocky was announced as part of G-Market's mystery romance thriller web drama called Find Me If You Can.
-He played the role of a superstar named Choi Jeong-sang.
-The web drama premiered on November 9, 2021, via INSSA OPPA G YouTube Channel.

-On December 10, 2021, Fantagio confirmed that Rocky has been cast in the web drama Salty Idol where he will take on the main role of Hwiyeon — A solo singer who joins the Idol group 'X-PIERS'.
-On December 27, 2021, Fantagio confirmed that Rocky and band-mate Jinjin will form Astro's second sub-unit called Jinjin & Rocky.
-They debuted with the extended play Restore on January 17, 2022.
+In October 2021, Rocky began his acting career with roles in the web dramas Hyangjeon of Youth (as a modern Lee Mongryong) and Find Me If You Can.
+On December 27, 2021, it was confirmed that Rocky and Jinjin would debut as Astro's second sub-unit Jinjin & Rocky in January 2022.